AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 important role.
 It generalizes, formalize and quantify our

-was introduced several expressions of curvature,especially internal and the
+differential geometry was introduced several expressions of

 The outer and inner curvature